Is radiofrequency / RF microneedling treatment painful?

 The problem with bipolar RF is that it makes the epidermis (top skin layer) very hot while the dermis and hypodermis (where skin tightening / cellulite reduction occur) does not get hot at all.
 So what do some therapists do?
 Crank up the volume to properly heat the hypodermis - and as a result burn the epidermis.

-I know, it’s stupid, isn’t it?
+I know.
+It’s stupid, isn’t it?

 Pain with ignorant application